HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Our Proposed Approach

 \subsection{Difference with Existing Hypergraph-based Models}

-HyperMixer~\cite{tian2025hypermixer} dynamically constructs hypergraph structures adapted to different temporal phases, which incorporates a router layer and multiple experts to identify distinct time periods and generate corresponding specialized hypergraphs.
+Hi-Patch~\cite{luo2025hi} is used for Irregular Multivariate Time Series prediction (IMTS).
+It aggregates fine-grained information within a patch through the Intra-Patch Graph Layer and aggregates information between different patches through the Inter-Patch Graph Layer.
+Through these two modules, local to global aggregation is completed.
+Inspired by this work, we use hierarchical hypergraphs to model complex relationships within a single variable and between multiple variables.
+In recent research, various methods have attempted to introduce temporal dependencies into hypergraph modeling.
+For example, HyperMixer~\cite{tian2025hypermixer} dynamically constructs hypergraph structures adapted to different temporal phases, which incorporates a router layer and multiple experts to identify distinct time periods and generate corresponding specialized hypergraphs.
 This design allows for flexible capture of high-order channel interactions and time-varying patterns.
 Nevertheless, it relies on HGNNs-based message passing with a two-phase mechanism to encode the hypergraph.
-In addition, Ada-MSHyper~\cite{shang2024ada} is also based on HGNNs.
-Ada-MSHyper constructs hypergraphs through an adaptive hypergraph learning module that generates scale-specific incidence matrices by calculating similarity between node embeddings and hyperedge embeddings, while its main limitation is that the features extracted by the multi-scale feature extraction module may contain redundant information.
-Although HyperIMTS~\cite{li2025hyperimts} utilizes a transformer to complete the message passing process of the hypergraph, its hypergraph structure is fixed.
-In contrast, HGTS-Former abandons traditional HGNNs methods and instead leverages sparsity and transformer components to realize hypergraph aggregation.
-This design emphasizes fine-grained dynamic correlation modeling through a hierarchical hypergraph.
+MSHyper~\cite{shang2024mshyper} proposed a multi-scale hypergraph Transformer to model high-order pattern interactions, using rule-based hyperedges to connect time steps with inherent periodicity.
+Ada-MSHyper~\cite{shang2024ada} builds upon this by proposing an adaptive hypergraph learning module to construct the hypergraph.
+This module generates a scale-specific association matrix by calculating the similarity between node embeddings and hyperedge embeddings.
+However, these methods are all based on traditional HGNNs and rely on a fixed, two-stage message passing paradigm.
+Their inherent drawbacks are: high computational complexity and the message passing process is prone to over-smoothing, making it difficult for the model to capture dynamic, fine-grained relationship changes.

+Unlike the traditional HGNN-based methods mentioned above, our proposed HGTS-Former fundamentally abandons the HGNN framework.
+Instead, we innovatively combine a sparse attention mechanism with a Transformer component to directly achieve efficient and flexible hypergraph aggregation.
+This design not only overcomes the shortcomings of traditional HGNN in dynamic modeling but also emphasizes fine-grained dynamic association modeling within a hierarchical hypergraph framework, thereby enabling more accurate and efficient capture of complex and evolving dependency structures in multivariate time series.